 The labor department allocated the funds through its Workforce Investment Act Indian and Native Supplemental Youth Service Program.

 Navajo funds will be used to provide education or employment training for youths ages 14 to 21, said a staff assistant in the Navajo Nation Department of Workforce Development who refused to provide his name.

 "We're just now putting the plan together," he said.
 "In that plan, we will decide how the funds will be used and what services will be provided."

 The plan likely will call for funding for work programs, classroom training and basic education, he said.

 According to the department's Web site, 95 percent of Navajo youth targeted by the program are affected by poverty or low incomes.
-The program

 The program provides year-round employment and training programs.